 Sysadmins are increasingly being asked to support and maintain data management systems.
 With this, it is important to learn Structured Query Language for database management.

 Working at a Help Desk as a technician or support associate helps you gain practical and hands-on knowledge to add to your resume and allows you to gain and apply skills needed for this position.

 Flexera’s State of the Cloud report in 2019 highlighted that 94% of tech professionals surveyed use cloud and 84% have a strategy that combines public and private clouds.
 For sysadmins, it is important for them to understand how the cloud is designed and structured as well as key cloud providers and their security protocols and common issues.
 Microsoft 365 and Azure are two hybrid cloud platforms that are appealing to organizations.
-Having some base knowledge in these two suites will keep you in demand in 2021.
+Having some base knowledge in these two suites will keep you in demand.

 Certifications in Windows 365 as a Modern Desktop Administrator Associate and in CompTIA: A+ will show that you have the skills needed to install and configure networks and hardware, work in Windows administrator tools, understand internet protocols, can troubleshoot basic IT problems, implement security features, and are familiar with most skills needed in this job.

 There are bootcamps designed to train sysadmins in specific systems and programs and certifications like those mentioned in step 6.
 For example, Linux System Administrator Certification Bootcamp and Administrator Bootcamp Certification-Workfront are specific certifications that can be earned.
 To become a system administrator for a company beyond an entry-level position, most employers desire a bachelor’s degree in specific areas.